 - You can’t stop yourself even though you want to

 Often, persons with addictive behaviour know that what they are doing is wrong for their health and life.
-However, they still continue doing it simply because they don’t how to stop.
+However, they still continue doing it simply because they don’t know how to stop.
 Your mind will tell you to stop and at the same time, you find yourself doing it again and again.
 You may feel utterly depressed and guilty for doing it but you can’t seem to stop yourself.
 You will feel stressed and in such distress, you do it to have some respite.
-It goes on until you decide to take help.
+It goes on until you decide to speak with an addictions counsellor and take help.

 Must read: how to manage stress